General Information and Frequently Asked Questions

 5. What scholarships are available to the MAIR students?

 There are many sources of financial assistance for graduate students within and outside the university.
-The Department also awards scholarship funds but they are limited.
+The Department also awards scholarship funds on the basis of strong academic achievement.
 The University offers scholarships to all active and retired members of the military equal to 15 per cent of tuition.
 Please see the page on scholarships and financial aid for more information.

 6. What are the visa requirements for international students?